 Cucumbers need plenty of nutrition hence it is advised to prepare its soil by mixing one part compost with one part quality fertilizer.
 Cucumbers will not tolerate cold weather hence it is important to ensure that the planting is done at least 2 to 3 weeks after the last frost date.

 Since the soil needs to be warm to facilitate successful seed germination, it is important to maintain the right temperature of 70 degrees Fahrenheit, especially in colder zones.
 This can be achieved through mulching or by covering with a plastic sheet.

 While the cucumber roots require plenty of water the leaves do not hence while watering the cucumber plants ensure that the water goes directly into the soil and avoid washing the leaves as this will cause the formation of fungal leafy mildew and likely, infest your plant.

-Cucumbers are low in calories, fat, cholesterol, and sodium and while being high in its water content that helps with hydration of the body.
+Cucumbers are low in calories, fat, cholesterol, and sodium, and while being high in their water content helps with hydration of the body.
 Cucumbers may also help to regulate blood sugar levels while its rich Vitamin K content helps in maintaining bone health.

 Cucumbers are widely used in beauty products as it benefits the skin in many ways.
 Cucumber juice is recommended by specialists for weight reduction, relieving constipation, boosting immunity, and detoxifying the body.
 With so many benefits at play, this wonderful and “cool” vegetable has found an important place in our lives.